 Step 2: Lock In Your Rate

 You’ll usually get the option to lock in your interest rate once you complete your mortgage application.
-Mortgage rates change on a daily basis, and when you lock in your rate, you’re securing today’s interest rate until your refinance closes.
+Mortgage rates change constantly, and when you lock in your rate, you’re securing today’s interest rate until your refinance closes.

 Locking your rate protects you against increases in interest rates that happen before you close.
 It also helps you plan your finances after your loan closes by keeping your premiums predictable.